moyunxiang/comp2211/README.md

 This repository is for HKUST COMP 2211 in 2025-26 Fall.

-You may read the PDF version of the [Lecture Notes](comp2211.md).
+You may read the markdown version of the [Outline](COMP2211.md).

-Welcome to contribute this notes.
+Welcome to contribute to this note.
 All proofs may be subject to errors.